-When Viktor Frankl reflected upon his experiences as a Nazi concentration camp prisoner, including time spent at Auschwitz, he concluded that humanity basically divided into two races:
+When Viktor Frankl reflected upon his experiences as a Nazi concentration camp prisoner, including time spent at Auschwitz, he concluded that humanity basically can be divided into two races:

 From all this we may learn that there are two races of men in this world, but only these two — the “race” of the decent man and the “race” of the indecent man.
 Both are found everywhere; they penetrate into all groups of society.
 No group consists entirely of decent or indecent people.

-Some may quarrel with Frankl’s binary separation of humanity into categories of “decent” or “indecent” people.
+I understand how some may quarrel with Frankl’s binary separation of humanity into categories of “decent” or “indecent” people.
 In fact, I reacted this way when I first read the quoted passage, thinking that human beings are way too complex to be placed into one of two big groups.
-Furthermore, Frankl’s own narrative of concentration camp life describes how people who have lived good, moral lives before life in concentration camps could be driven to self-preserving behaviors that may, directly or indirectly, hurt others.
+Furthermore, Frankl’s own narrative of concentration camp life described how people who lived good, moral lives before life in concentration camps could be driven to self-preserving behaviors that hurt others.
 But then I tried to put myself in Frankl’s shoes, imagining what he saw and experienced in the camps.
 It makes sense to me that he ultimately drew this dividing line, however subjective.

 Frankl’s description of concentration camp life and explanation of logotherapy may resonate with those who are experiencing psychological trauma due to nightmarish work situations.
-As I have written before, the eliminationist instinct is not limited to large-scale horrors.
+As I have written before, the eliminationist instinct is not limited to large-scale horrors such as the Holocaust.
 It can manifest itself in seemingly everyday settings such as our workplaces, too.
 In toxic work situations, otherwise “decent” people can participate or be silently complicit in bullying, mobbing, and harassment that impact lives and livelihoods.